Sneezedip/Steam-UI-Clone/README.md

 # Steam-UI-Remaster
-## Remaster of the Steam UI using customTkinter
+## Clone of the Steam UI using customTkinter

 # Version 1.1.5
  - Profile Editor Working! (only able to edit username)